bsc7080gbc/genai_prompt_myshelf/v4/README.md

 # Ziggy: Data Automation System

 Ziggy simplifies data management and automation using GitHub workflows.
 It handles tasks like syncing, archiving, and cleanup while maintaining flexibility for custom workflows.
-Powered by a private GPT setup, it ensures reliability without databases or middleware.
+Powered by your Custom GPT setup, it ensures reliability without databases or middleware.

 ## Features
 - **Voice-Activated Interaction**: Engage with MyShelf using voice commands - courtesty of ChatGPT.